 I promise that you will not find better bread or a yummier quick breakfast in all of Reykjavik than you will at Brauð & Co.
 What looks like an unassuming graffiti-covered house from the outside actually houses a bakery that makes all of its goods on-site, in front of you, as you’re standing in line.
 Smells of cinnamon and sourdough abound.
 Do not leave without getting your hands on one of their buns.
 We got a vanilla bun and a caramel nut bun, and to this day I still don’t understand how one little bun could possibly be filled with so much gooey goodness and still be legal.
 We came back the next morning for an entire loaf of bread which also didn’t disappoint.

 It’s true–drinks in Iceland are pricey, and a good night out will cost you.
-Buy a bottle of wine in a Vínbúðin (government-regulated liquor store, and the only place to buy liquor in all of Iceland) to get your night started on the economic side, and then head out to one–or all–of these central bars.
+Buy a bottle of wine in a Vínbúðin (a government-regulated liquor store, and the only place to buy liquor outside of bars in all of Iceland) to get your night started on the economic side, and then head out to one–or all–of these central bars.

 Austurstræti 12, 101 Reykjavík